Crystals for set-valued decomposition tableaux: First construction

-This section contains our main results, which describe two ``set-valued'' analogues of the crystal on decomposition tableaux just introduced in Example~\ref{revrow-thm}.
-We first explain some background on \defn{set-valued tableaux} in Section~\ref{sv-sect} before moving on to our new crystal constructions.
+This section contains our first main result, which describes a ``set-valued'' analogue of the crystal on decomposition tableaux just introduced in Example~\ref{revrow-thm}.
+We review some preliminaries on \defn{set-valued tableaux} in Section~\ref{sv-sect} before defining the relevant crystal operators.